Terrain Gallery presents 'Rising Above'

 Some of the subjects dealt with in the showcase take a darker, more solemn turn, but the theme of “new territory” carries through.

-A great deal of Sheldon’s work, for example, began following the death of her husband shortly before the pandemic began.
+A great deal of Sheldon’s work, for example, began after the death of her husband shortly before the pandemic began.

 “He died very suddenly of a heart attack at home,” she said.
 “In the morning, I had a husband, and at the end of the day he was gone.”